 As we mentioned above, the timing of your email is critical, so if you already invested the time to find the optimal timeslot, give your email the best chance of success by ensuring it’s delivered at the right time.

 NOTE: If your email list doesn’t have enough subscribers with location data, the Timewarp feature will not be available.

 2. Pre-Built Segments

-Too many businesses send a generic email to everyone in their email list.
-In other words, they don't segment their email list/subscribers.
-This passive approach always returns mediocre results, because an email has to be relevant to be successful, and it's impossible to create a relevant email campaign if you only have one segment (group).
+Too many businesses send a generic email to everyone on their email list.
+In other words, they don’t segment their email list/subscribers.
+This passive approach always returns mediocre results, because an email has to be relevant to be successful, and it’s impossible to create a relevant email campaign if you only have one segment (group).

 Pre-built segmentation can automatically segment your subscriber list by engagement, behavior, or demographics.
 For example: